 In addition to a dependent care FSA, some companies may reimburse child care expenses.
 Others may offer on-site facilities and cover some or all of the costs.
 Even if you need to pay for on-site child care, you can save time and money by avoiding an extra commute to a different child care center—plus, you might get to say hi throughout the day.

 Some parents may be eligible for subsidized child care through their state, school, or employer, or due to their military service.
 Eligibility and availability can vary depending on where you live and your income, but check with your state, employer, and other affiliations to see if you can qualify.
 Whether or not you qualify for a subsidy, look to see if any nonprofit organizations in your area offer low-cost child care options.

 Even after you’ve found ways to save, the cost of child care (along with all the other costs associated with raising a child) can strain budgets.
-If you’re looking for help or want another opinion, sign up for a free consultation with one of our professional counselors.
+If you’re looking for help or want another opinion, a nonprofit credit counseling agency like MMI can help you find ways to save.